 - I may want to focus on a particular component of the scene because I believe it’s most impactful

-How do we see versus how the camera does; the human eyes sees pretty much the same way a 50mm lens does on a 135 (35mm) format camera and its equivalent focal length for other formats.
-This is commonly referred to as the normal lens, and of course focal lengths shorter that 50mm are called wide angle and longer called telephoto.
+The human eye sees pretty much the same way a 50mm lens does on a 135 (35mm) format camera or its equivalent focal length for other formats.
+This is commonly referred to as the normal lens.
+Focal lengths shorter that 50mm are called wide angle and longer called telephoto.

 - Pick your favourite lens if it as zoom, make sure you leave it on the same focal length during this exercise.

-- From whatever the distance needed place your subject in the centre of the frame so it falls right in the middle; make sure there’s room all around your subject.
+- From whatever the distance needed place your subject in the frame so it falls right in the middle; make sure there’s room all around your subject.

 - While looking through the viewfinder make your first capture.

-- Now walk toward your subject a few paces, keep them in focus and make your second capture
+- Now walk 5 paces toward your subject and keep them in focus and make your second capture

 - Repeat this until your lens can no longer focus on your subject.